andreasmhallberg/andreasmhallberg.github.io/oslo.md

 # Unicode

 ## Principles

+- Standard since early 2000s
-- Replaces various extensions of ASCII (1963) for different languages
+- Replaced various extensions of ASCII (1963) for different languages

   ![](ascii.png)

-- Standard since early 2000s
 - In Unicode all scripts are equal
 - 1,114,112 available code points (137,929 encoded, v.
 12, 2019)
 - Seeks to represent all written languages that have ever existed